 Powerful people are not always heads of state.
 People who are high achievers and influencers around the world define power as change makers.
+If you want to know about the famous peoples, check out this – Most Famous People in the World.
 Here are some of the most powerful people in the world.

 Bill Gates (Businessman, Philanthropist)